foodoasisla/backend/CONTRIBUTING.md

 Navigate in the command line to the first backend folder, with the requirements.txt file.
 Install: </br>
 `(myvenv)~/backend pip install -r requirements.txt`

+##Configure Django Access to Database - Windows
+Add a new system environment variable with name SECRET_KEY and with a secret key as the value.

+Go to settings.py in the backend folder and go to line 84, where it says PASSWORD, uncommented.
+Add your database password between the quotes.

 ##Migrate the Database

 `(myvenv)~/backend python manage.py migrate`